martygubar/bigdagtasql-openworld2019/LabGuide300.md

 - For problematic bikes, see how they have been used during different types of weather
     ![](images/300/013.png)

+## Summary
+You have accessed bike trips data store in Hive leveraging the  `ORACLE_HIVE` driver.
+You have identified the problematic bikes using analytical sql and stored them into a materialized view.
 **This completes the Lab!**

 **You are ready to proceed to [Lab 400](LabGuide400.md)**